makersacademy/chitter-challenge/README.md

 ---------
 ### Functions

 1. Sign up.
-Error handling: prevent register the same email or username twice, with error message in red.
+Prevent register the same email or username twice, with error message in red.

 2. Sign in.
-Error handling: reject wrong email or password, with error message in red.
+Reject wrong email or password, with error message in red.

 3. View messages without the need to sign in.
 Messages are listed from latest to oldest.